Logan-Kelsch/-ES-NN-test1/RotationalEnsemble/_README.md

 -   -   -   If this were to be done.. think twice about what type of meta-model would be required for understanding the 3D grid of predictions.
 -   double rotational method with k different base estimators (NN?
 LSTM?
 Conv?
 What to even do here, this is 3D predictions):
 -   3dim: a set of n rotated-feature-sets partitioned into m different sample sets, all CONTAINING a set of k model-type's predictions.

+Add featureset type divisions to section whay models are learning on check for correlation of each or any feature to attempt to purify the pred1 accuracy of current models.
+Implement regression